hyunwoo-e/OpenNLU/README.md

 [OpenNLU](https://github.com/hyunwoo9301/OpenNLU) is able to recognize intent and entity using DNN models.

-[OpenBot](https://github.com/hyunwoo9301/OpenBot) is able to configure dialog to response message, manage conversation information of user and handle exceptions.
+[OpenBot](https://github.com/hyunwoo9301/OpenBot) is able to configure dialog, manage conversation information of user and handle exceptions.

 ## Overview
 ![default](https://user-images.githubusercontent.com/20318775/35503799-85a729aa-0524-11e8-8807-1cf3a6f11d63.png)